vizicist/palette/docs/starting_and_using.md

 - Make sure the Sensel Morph is plugged in, and that Resolume is not currently running.

 - Invoke <b>Start Palette</b> found in the Palette folder of the Windows Start menu.
-This will start up a few things things: the Palette engine that runs in the background, the Palette GUI that you use to select and edit presets, and Resolume.
+This will start up a few things: the Palette engine that runs in the background, the Palette GUI that you use to select and edit presets, and Resolume.
 If you've installed Plogue Bidule for doing music, Bidule will also be started.

 - If you have an actual touchscreen (as in the Space Palette Pro controller), you can set the guisize value in %LOCALAPPDATA%\Palette\config\settings.json to have the GUI show up on that touchscreen.